mschnitzer/ark-survival-ascended-linux-container-image/README.md

 Restart your server using `docker-compose up -d`.
 It may take a while, as the server has to download the map, so be patient.

+## Adding Plugins

+Plugin support was introduced by version 1.4.0 of this container image.
+So make sure that you updated to the latest version of the container image or to version 1.4.0 as described [here](#updating-the-container-image).

+There's a project ([see here](https://gameservershub.com/forums/resources/ark-survival-ascended-serverapi-crossplay-supported.683/)) that allows you to load plugins on your server (e.g. permission handling).
+To install the plugin loader, please visit [gameservershub.com](https://gameservershub.com/forums/resources/ark-survival-ascended-serverapi-crossplay-supported.683/) and refer to the "ServerAPI Installation Steps" section and download the zip archive.
+A `gameservershub.com` account is required in order to download the plugin loader.

+When the download of the zip archive is completed, follow these steps to install the plugin loader:

+1. Make sure that you launched the ASA server at least once without the plugin loader.
+2. Stop the ASA server container by running `docker stop asa-server-1`
+3. Enter the server files binary directory as `root` user: `cd /var/lib/docker/volumes/asa-server_server-files-1/_data/ShooterGame/Binaries/Win64`
+4. Place the downloaded zip archive in that directory (the name of the archive must start with `AsaApi_`).
+Do not unzip the content.
+5. Restart your server using `docker-compose up -d`

+The installation happens automatically by the container start script.
+You can follow the installation process by running `docker logs -f asa-server-1`.
+Once the log says "Detected ASA Server API loader.
+Launching server through AsaApiLoader.exe", the installation is complete.
+In the following log lines your should see the start process of the plugin loader.

+How to install plugins is described on gameservershub.com, from which you obtained the plugin loader.
+Please refer to their guide instead.

 ## Map Names

 This is a list of all official map names with their map id.
 The map id is used as start parameter in the `docker-compose.yml` file. ([click](#6-changing-the-start-parameters-and-the-player-limit))